solo-io/gloo/docs/content/guides/traffic_management/destination_types/kubernetes_services/_index.md

 description: Routing to services registered as Kubernetes Services through the API
 ---

-If you are running Gloo in a Kubernetes cluster, it is possible to directly specify [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) as routing destinations.
+If you are running Gloo Edge in a Kubernetes cluster, it is possible to directly specify [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) as routing destinations.
 The `kube` destination type has two required fields: